 2. Effective TEACCH workstations exclusively utilise previously mastered skills to build confidence and reinforce learning.
 The principle of using only known tasks ensures that the workstation is a place for independent practice, not for introducing new concepts, which should occur during direct instruction (Mesibov & Shea, 2010).
 This approach prevents frustration, celebrates existing abilities, and allows learners to experience success consistently.

-3. The systematic visual organisation, including a consistent left-to-right workflow, is crucial for reducing confusion and promoting task completion.
-TEACCH workstations leverage visual schedules and clear boundaries to help learners understand the sequence of activities and the expected progression through tasks (Schopler, Mesibov, & Hearsey, 1995).
-This predictable structure supports learners with processing differences, making the learning environment more accessible and manageable.
+3. Consistent visual organisation, including a left-to-right workflow, reduces confusion and supports task completion.
+TEACCH workstations use visual schedules and clear boundaries to help learners understand the sequence of activities and the expected progression through tasks (Schopler, Mesibov, & Hearsey, 1995).
+Predictable structure makes the learning environment easier to read and manage.

 4. TEACCH workstations are an evidence-based intervention proven to enhance functional skills and reduce challenging behaviours in learners with autism.
 Research consistently demonstrates that structured teaching, including the use of workstations, leads to improved engagement, increased on-task behaviour, and greater independence across various settings (Van Bourgondien & Schopler, 2003).
 Implementing these workstations provides a robust framework for supporting learners' development and integration into classroom routines.